vincent-lg/evennia-wiki/README.md

 ## Installation

-For the time being, you should install from source.
-Assuming you are in this directory (where the `README.md` file is):
+You have to install Evennia beforehand.
+Once done, to add the Wiki, install from pypi:

-    python setup.py install
+    pip install evennia_wiki

 Then, in your Evennia folder, edit `server/conf/settings.py` to add the installed app: